 Clinical Medical Assistant

-This program includes 140 hours of classroom lecture, hands-on labs, and a 160 hour clinical externship opportunity with a local healthcare provider.
+This program includes 140 hours of classroom lecture and hands-on labs.
+An optional clinical externship is also available at a local health care provider.
 To be eligible for the clinical rotation, students must successfully complete the 140-hour program, submit to a thorough background check and drug screening, and meet other requirements.
 Upon successful completion of this program, students will be eligible to sit for the National Health Career Association (NHA) Certified Clinical Medical Assistant (CCMA) national examination.
 Required textbook is included in tuition.

-Tuesdays and Thursdays, March 5 - May 30, 6 – 9:30 p.m.
+Tuesdays and Thursdays, March 3 - June 4, 2015, 6 – 9:30 p.m.
 Main campus.